 As a result, the Group is exposed to the financial risks driven by either:

 - invested assets not performing as expected because of falling or volatile market prices;

 - reinvested proceeds of existing assets being exposed to unfavourable market conditions, such as lower interest rates.

-Generali’s traditional life savings business is a long-term business, therefore the Group holds mostly longterm investments which have the ability to withstand short-term decreases and fluctuations in the market value of assets.
+Generali Group traditional life savings business is longterm in nature; therefore, the Group holds mostly longterm investments which have the ability to withstand short-term decreases and fluctuations in the market value of assets.